 A Tour of the Gravesites

-10. These four rough-hewn gravestones from the late 18th century predate any standing gravestones.
+10. To the left of the path leading northwards from the portico, these four rough-hewn gravestones from the late 18th century predate any standing gravestones.
 The graves and stones were moved here in the mid-20th century to clear the site for George Mason High School, 1.7 miles northwest of here.

 11. The George Ives family plot has a small obelisk.
 Brothers George and Ruben were members of the interracial Falls Church Home Guard, a militia of Union loyalists organized to protect villagers during the Civil War.
 Comprised of unenlisted men and boys, the Falls Church Home Guard included an equal number of blacks and whites who were issued weapons, kept watch, and alerted the town to approaching Confederate troops.

 12. The Bailey family plot contains members of the Bailey family, who ran a circus that would ultimately become known as the Barnum and Bailey Circus.
 The headstone at George F. Bailey’s grave is the tallest monument in The Falls Church Cemetery.

 13. The Memorial Chapel is connected to the Memorial Garden with a stone path.
 Names of the interred are listed in the nearby cloister.

 History of the Churchyard